ozakikokoro/ISAHESVAL/README.md

 6.

 ### Preparation of input files
-1. a variant table (.csv) file with base filtering (general quality check), annotation with snpEff, basic filtering with bcftools (heterozygous variant only, split when in compount heterozygous, splicing region), and further annotation with spliceAI.
+1. a variant table (.csv) file with base filtering (general quality check), annotation with snpEff, basic filtering with bcftools (heterozygous variant only, split when in a compound heterozygous state, splicing region), and further annotation with spliceAI.
 The resulting file must be transformed into further filtering of delta score threshold (such as only splicing variants with spliceAI delta score of 0.5 or higher) by python scripts.
-Here are example scripts for preparing such files (but may not work in your environment):
+Here are example scripts for preparing such files (these script may not be necessarily optimal but easy to understand and follow):
 ```#!/bin/bash
 #-----(1) snpEff
 input=/your_file_dir/your_sample.hard-filtered.vcf.gz